 Day 6: hazyview to swaziland

 Another day; another country.
 From Hazyview we will ride through Lowveld country and into the old gold-rush town of Barberton.
 We will now begin our ascent to the Kingdom of Swaziland, climbing via one of the best rides imaginable.
 After border formalities, we’ll start towards the Swazi town of Piggs Peak.
-Appropriately enough, the road turns to pigshit for the first 25km, after which it is superbly surfaced and super-fun.
+The road is rutted and dusty for the first 25km, after which it is superbly surfaced and super-fun.
 We’ll spend the night at Maguga Dam, in smart huts looking out over a reservoir.

 Day 7: SWAZILAND to st lucia

 This long ride begins in the heights of Swaziland and ends on the Indian Ocean.
 We begin by finding our way to the South African border at Sandlane and dropping down the twisties to Amsterdam.
-From here we’ll use a combination of back roads and highways to make our way through KwaZulu Natal and down to the coast.
+From here we’ll use a combination of back roads and highways (including a road through a national park) to make our way through KwaZulu Natal and down to the coast.
 St Lucia is a small and thriving resort, with plenty of bars and restaurants from which to choose.

 Day 8: in ST LUCIA